-It might seem obvious if you've ridden one of these scooters before (even for a few minutes), but some people might be wondering: why are these dang things so popular?
-Electric scooters solve a lot of problems, and unlike many problem-solving activities, this one is fun.
-A lot of people living in congested cities and bustling tourist towns need convenient, compact, inexpensive transportation, yet they don't want to get sweaty riding a bike, or have to develop a new skill that is needed for skateboarding.
+It might seem obvious if you've ridden one of these scooters before (even for a few minutes), but some people might be wondering: why these things are so popular.
+Electric scooters solve many problems, and unlike many problem-solving activities, this one is fun.
+A lot of people living in congested cities and bustling tourist towns need convenient, compact, inexpensive transportation, yet they don't want to get sweaty riding a bike or have to develop a new skill that is needed for skateboarding.

-Electric scooters check all of the boxes above, and in doing so essentially eliminate The Last Mile Problem belabored by public transportation analysts.
+Electric scooters check all of the boxes above and, in doing so, essentially eliminate The Last Mile Problem belabored by public transportation analysts.
 Compared to a car, they are very inexpensive, although we wouldn't describe them as cheap.
 Compared to a skateboard or bike (including electric models), they are easy to use.
-And, they easily fold up for storage in a closet, cubicle, or car trunk.
+They can also easily be folded up for storage in a closet, cubicle, or car trunk.

-That is not to say that scooters are not without downsides.
-Many cities have laws regulating their use, and they pose safety concerns as well.
-Laws in your locale should be investigated.
-Also, personal protection devices — such as a helmet, knee, and elbow pads — should be worn in the event of a fall.
+That is not to say that scooters are without downsides.
+Many cities have laws regulating their use, and they pose safety concerns.
+You should investigate the laws in your locale.
+In the event of a fall, personal protection devices—such as helmets and knee and elbow pads—should be worn.

-Okay, fine print aside.
-Let's climb up into the decision tree for purchasing one of these puppies.
+Okay, fine print aside, let's climb the decision tree to purchase one of these puppies.

 Step 1: Who will ride the Electric Scooter?

 The first consideration when purchasing a scooter should be the size and age of the rider.
-Many people purchasing these machines for themselves have a good idea that their kids will want to cruise them around as well.
-Or, perhaps they are looking for their kids exclusively.
+Many people purchasing these machines for themselves have a good idea that their kids will also want to cruise them around.
+Or, perhaps, they are looking for their kids exclusively.
 Whatever the scenario, size matters.
-Most of these scooters lack adjustability, and as a result, they can be difficult for younger/ shorter riders to access the handlebar comfortably.
+Most of these scooters lack adjustability, so it can be difficult for younger/ shorter riders to access the handlebar comfortably.
 Moreover, the controls on the handlebar, such as the brake lever, may also be difficult to get a smaller hand around as the gap between the lever and grip may be too wide.
-The scooters that do have adjustability only have it in the steering column, which will raise and lower the handlebar height but does not address the issue of hand size.
+The scooters with adjustability only have it in the steering column, which will raise and lower the handlebar height but does not address the hand size issue.

 On the other end of the spectrum are large and/ or heavy riders.
 All scooters have a load limit, and these limits vary depending on the motor and battery used on the scooter.
 So, if you're a retired NFL linebacker and want to take advantage of a scooter's full potential, then check the max load specs on scooters.